-Field Name Description sessionId The source session ID. ownerAccess KEne access key who owns the session. reason A short string that describes why the event happened.
-This may be null or an empty string. result Only present for kernel-terminated events.
+Field Name Description sessionId The source session ID. ownerAccess KEhe access key who owns the session. reason A short string that describes why the event happened.
+This may be null or an empty string. result Only present for session-terminated events.
 Only meaningful for batch-type sessions.
-Ei- ther one of: "UNDEFINED", "SUCCESS", "FAILURE"
+Either one of: "UNDEFINED", "SUCCESS", "FAILURE"